SfC Home > Physical Science > Physics >

 As you recall, when a gas in a cylinder is compressed it heats up.
 The pump in the refrigerator compresses a special gas, condensing it into a liquid at a higher temperature.
 The liquid is held in a tube called a condenser.
 In most refrigerators, a fan forces air across the condenser, transferring the heat to the surrounding air.

 If a gas in a cylinder expands, it cools off.
 The liquid refrigerant is then expanded through a restriction device into an evaporator inside the refrigerator where it becomes a gas again.
-It is this expansion that absorbs heat from inside the refrigerator, thus cooling the contents of the refrigerator.
+This expansion absorbs heat energy from inside the refrigerator, thus cooling the contents of the refrigerator.
 Another fan spreads the cold air through the refrigerator by convection.

 Summary

 The First Law of Thermodynamics is the law of conservation of energy.
-The Second Law of Thermodynamics also states that heat normally flows from high temperature to low temperature.
+The Second Law of Thermodynamics also states that thermal energy normally flows from high temperature to low temperature.
 The refrigerator is an application of these heat laws.

 Heat up your enthusiasm for life